 To provide custom-made adaptive clothing, free of charge, to all wounded service members from current conflicts and from all branches of the military and National Guard.
 We wish to aide in their recovery, provide a tangible reminder of our gratitude for their sacrifice and give them an added measure of comfort, dignity and freedom as they recover from their injuries and return to everyday life.
 Adaptive clothing accommodates their medical devices and situations, provides ease of use, increases personal independence and minimizes the visual impact of their injuries.

-• Seamstresses use copyrighted patterns and instructions created by SMC to create our custom adaptive clothing.
+• Seamstresses use copyrighted instructions created by SMC to create our custom adaptive clothing.

 • Sew Much Comfort provides adaptive clothing to all branches of the military and national guard serving in current conflicts.
 Because of the generosity of our seamstresses and donors, we can now proudly support all Veterans.

 Why We Do What We Do: